 The three lines of defence approach ensures that:

-The first line of defence identifies and understands the risk environment, assesses and communicates the potential risk exposure, and determines and implements the best way of capturing opportunities or mitigating risk.
+The first line of defence, considering the risk environment, identifies, assesses and communicates potential risk exposure, establishes and implements the best way of capturing or mitigating risk exposure; executes the day-to-day risk and control activities.

-The second line of defence monitors risk at the corporate level, defines the risk standards and regularly reports the risk and status of mitigation action to the Risk Management Committee, the Executive Committee, the Audit Board, and the Board of Directors.
+The second line of defence monitors the internal control system and the main risks at the corporate level, establishes risk standards and regularly reports the risks and the status of mitigation action plans to the Risk Management Committee, the Executive Committee, the Audit Board and the Board of Directors.

-The third line of defence supervises and assesses the effectiveness of risk management and the internal control process.
+The third line of defence supervises, monitors and assesses the effectiveness of the risk management and internal control processes.

 In this approach the responsibilities for Internal Control and Risk Management are ensured by several organizational units:

-The Board of Directors is responsible for defining the strategy, approving the risk policy, including the risk appetite, and supervision of the risk management, monitoring the performance of the duties delegated to the Executive Committee.
+The Board of Directors defines the strategy, approves the risk policy, the risk appetite and supervises risk management, monitoring the performance of the duties delegated to the Executive Committee.

-The Executive Committee is responsible for designing and implement high level controls, promote organisational culture and commitment to internal control, define reporting lines, competencies and responsibilities of internal control and attribute responsibilities over internal control.
+The Executive Committee establishes and implements high level controls, fosters organisational culture and commitment to internal control, defines reporting lines and internal control powers and responsibilities.

-The role of the Audit Board is to monitor the effectiveness of the internal control and internal audit systems, as well as assessing the functioning of the systems and their respective internal procedures on an annual basis, thereby strengthening the internal rules.
+The role of the Audit Board is to monitor the effectiveness of the internal control and internal auditing systems, as well as to assess the functioning of the internal systems and procedures on a yearly basis, thereby contributing to enhancing the internal control environment.

-The Legal and Governance Department establishes ethical and compliance controls.
-It monitors the internal control system by conducting internal inquiries, audits or risk assessments on ethics and compliance matters or by conducting due diligences on the same issues for relevant partners and transactions.
-Additionally, it delivers training to Galp’s employees on the aforementioned compliance matters and develops special projects with a view to consistently improving Galp’s compliance.
+The Legal and Governance Department establishes ethical and compliance controls, monitors the internal control system by conducting internal inquiries, audits or risk assessments on ethics and compliance matters (such as bribery and corruption, money laundering and terrorism financing, fraud, conflicts of interest, political, economic and financial sanctions and other restrictive measures, compliance with financial and market regulations), as well as by conducting due diligences on the same issues for relevant partners and transactions.
+Additionally, it administers training to Galp’s employees on the compliance matters and appraises ethics and compliance performance in the various business units.
+It also develops special projects with a view to consistently improving Galp’s compliance with ethics and regulatory matters.